 - What type of treatment did you receive?

 - Has cancer spread to lymph nodes or other organs?

-Most life insurers postpone consideration for 5-10 years after completion of treatment the second time around.
+Life insurers’ postpone period is 5-10 years after completion of treatment the second time around.

-Once this period is over, life insurance is considered on a case by case basis and will most likely involve a table rating and a flat extra expense.
+It will involve a table rating and a flat extra expense.

 Diagnosed with cancer after purchasing life insurance?

-If you’re diagnosed with cancer after you have purchased a life insurance policy, you’re insured.
-The insurance company will pay the death claim.
+If you’re diagnosed with cancer after you have purchased a policy, you’re insured.

-We match you to the best life insurance companies and policies based on your individual cancer history.
+We match you with the best life insurance companies based on your individual cancer history.